Healthy Homes Assessment Maymorn

 Maymorn Moisture Ingress & Drainage

-Rental properties must be equipped with effective drainage for the removal of rainwater, storm water and ground water, including an appropriate runoff or outfall.
-Making sure the water has a place to go, and it can’t linger underneath the buildings is a vital aspect of making sure your property is dry.
+Properties that are rented must have efficient drainage to eliminate storm water, surface water and groundwater, with an appropriate runoff or outfall.
+Making sure the water has a place to go, and that it doesn’t get sucked into buildings is an essential part of making sure your property is dry.

-Alongside an irrigation system to stop moisture from entering, if your rental has an enclosed gap between the floor and soil, a ground-water barrier must be constructed if it is reasonably practicable to do so.
+In addition to a drainage system to prevent moisture ingress, if your property has an enclosed space between your flooring and the soil, a ground-water barrier must be installed if it is reasonably practicable to do so.

-Ground moisture barriers are typically made of polythene and is laid on top of the ground, to block any moisture that is present in the ground from rising into the building.
-It also helps to prevent water damage to the floor insulation.
+A ground moisture barrier is usually made of polythene and is laid on top of the ground, in order to block any moisture present in the ground from rising into the building.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection